TotalMiner/totalminer.github.io/lua/functions/other.md

 ### [set_behaviour](other/set_behaviour)*

-> Function undefined.
+> Set a behaviour tree for the context actor.

 ### [set_clan](other/set_clan)*

-> Function undefined.
+> Assign the context players clan.

 ### [set_context](other/set_context)*

-> Function undefined.
+> Set the script context.

 ### [set_dialog](other/set_dialog)*

-> Function undefined.
+> Set a dialog tree for the context actor.

 ### [set_event_script](other/set_event_script)*

-> Function undefined.
+> Set a script to execute on an event.

 ### [set_event_button_script](other/set_event_button_script)*

-> Function undefined.
+> Set a script to execute on a button press event.

 ### [set_health_modifier](other/set_health_modifier)*

-> Function undefined.
+> Set the health regeneration rate for the context actor.

 ### [enable_item](other/enable_item)*

-> Function undefined.
+> Enable or disable an item.

 ### [set_item](other/set_item)*

-> Function undefined.
+> Set the name and descrption for an item.

 ### [set_nameplate](other/set_nameplate)*

-> Function undefined.
+> Set nameplate options.

 ### [set_permission](other/set_permission)*

-> Function undefined.
+> Set a single permission for the context player.

 ### [set_permissions_all](other/set_permissions_all)*

-> Function undefined.
+> Set permissions for the context player.

 ### [set_power](other/set_power)*